-Elizabeth (EM) Reapy is an Irish writer and tutor.
-She is currently a Dublin UNESCO City of Literature Writer-In-Residence.
+Elizabeth (EM) Reapy is an award-winning Irish writer and mentor.

 Awards and Achievements: